Buying property is expensive, and getting an initial foothold in the market can seem an impossible task.

 When you apply on your own, however, you may not be able to use the grant as a deposit as you would have already applied for a loan and settled on the property.

-If you're concerned about the size of your deposit, it could be worth considering turning to the Home Guarantee Scheme.
+If you're concerned about the size of your deposit, it could be worth considering turning to the 5% Deposit Scheme.

 Will my income affect the amount of the grant?

-As long as you fit the eligibility requirements and your property is within the value cap, you can apply for the grant.
+As long as you fit the eligibility requirements and your property is within any value cap, you can apply for the grant.

 Can I apply for the grant if I inherit the property?